MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-RetryTimeInHours-Description-Begin -->
 <!-- Description-Source-DDF -->
-Default 168, max 500000, min 0
+Default 168, max 500000.
 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-RetryTimeInHours-Description-End -->

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-RetryTimeInHours-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
-RetryTimeInHours specifies the length of time Windows will try to use the last succesful protocol first when making a new connection.
-Setting this to 0 disables remembering the last successful protocol.
+RetryTimeInHours specifies the length of time Windows tries to use the last succesful protocol when making a new connection.
+Setting this value to 0 disables remembering the last successful protocol.
 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-RetryTimeInHours-Editable-End -->

 <!-- Device-{ProfileName}-NativeProfile-ProtocolList-RetryTimeInHours-DFProperties-Begin -->